 Other projects requiring Zoning Amendments or other discretionary actions necessitate a higher level of review, resulting in a longer processing timeline.
-The City's processing and permit procedures are consistent with State Planning and Zoning Law and are not considered to be an unreasonable constraint on the cost or supply of housing.
+The City's processing and permit procedures are consistent with State Planning and Zoning Law.
+While processing and permit procedures add time and cost to development, they and are not considered to be an unreasonable constraint on the cost or supply of housing in that such processes protect the historic and architectural integrity desired by the City.